Links

 The current capital of the Fund amounts to €410.000.

-The collected funds are being used to purchase the equipment necessary for journalists working in war zones, financial support for journalists and media organizations in Ukraine, and the relocation of journalists to Poland and other EU countries.
-To this end, the foundation is cooperating with the media and organizations in Ukraine and other parts of Europe.
+The collected funds are being used to purchase the equipment necessary for journalists working in war zones, financial support for journalists and media organisations in Ukraine, and the relocation of journalists to Poland and other EU countries.
+To this end, the foundation is cooperating with the media and organisations in Ukraine and other parts of Europe.

-The GroundTruth Project is an award-winning, independent, nonpartisan, nonprofit news organization dedicated to supporting the next generation of journalists in the U.S. and around the world.
+The GroundTruth Project is an award-winning, independent, nonpartisan, nonprofit news organisation dedicated to supporting the next generation of journalists in the U.S. and around the world.

 Priorities related to media development and journalism: Their mission is to serve under-covered communities by supporting the next generation of journalists to do on-the-ground reporting and to advance sustainability, innovation and equity in journalism worldwide